 - Youth Experience U-20, U-23

 Mikkel “Mix” Diskerud has a soft demeanor, a sweet, constantly smiling face, and an on-field vision that makes him a threat whenever he has the ball.
 The midfielder, the son of an American mother and a Norwegian father, spent his youth in his dad's home country and credits another sport for developing his field sense: basketball.
 "Playing point guard gave me an advantage to read plays early on the soccer field as a center midfielder.
 It helped me a lot," he told ESPN.Where the player ends up on the U.S. depth chart still remains to be settled as well.
 Diskerud has long been heralded as a future standout for the Yanks—and has impressed in his limited action with the full team—but whether he’ll make the 23-man roster for Brazil remains to be seen.
-The Gold Cup could be a make-or-break tournament for him in his quest to move ahead of Joe Corona and Jose Torres in the U.S. No. 10 role.
+His stock has gradually been rising since an impressive Gold Cup and continuing call-ups with the top team after that tournament.

 Diskerud suited up for the U.S. U-20 team against Northern Ireland in 2008, but also played for Norway's youth sides that year.
 The Rosenborg BK player might never have returned to the Stars and Stripes were it not for a fortuitous encounter with the American team. "[Then U-20 coach Thomas Rongen and I] met at the Chivas Tournament in Mexico.
 The U.S. team wanted to play Stabæk’s juniors for a friendly after we exited the tourney.
 Rongen spotted me, came over, and asked for my nationality as I was about to take a corner kick for Stabæk against the USA.
 It was the weirdest corner preparation I have had.
 We didn't score on that corner.
 Maybe he did," he told Goal.com.